Balaganesh003/twitter_bot/README.md

 # twitter_bot

-this bot is used to complaint if your internet speed is low then what you pay
+- This bot is used to complaint if your internet speed is low then what you pay
+- Used selenium